DBeaulne/petspace-client/README.md

 1.  `$ git clone git@github.com:DBeaulne/petspace-client.git`
 2.  `$ cd petspace-client`
 3.  `$ npm install`
 4. Make a copy of the .env.sample file.
-Renane it to .env and add the variables required
+Renane it to .env and add the variables required.
+5.  `$ npm start`
+6. The app will load onto your default browser

 ## Branches
 ### Develop branch